PhoenixTales/phoenix-docs/lore/gods.md

 Trade: Trading has lots to do with communication; Innos gave men the ability to speek, so we have assigned it primarily to Innos.

 -->

-#### Identification of Innos with Ra

-*flosha, based on ideas by Avallach*

-We combine both of the above mentioned possible explanations regarding Ra & and Innos (Ra as the former name of Innos and being identified with him, as well as Ra as the actual divine Absolute that the other three gods originated from), by explaining it through a historical, religious development within Myrtana.

-We imagine *Innos* as a nordic god, which was primarily worshipped in the northern lands.
-He originated as a god of war, of law and fire.
-While *Ra* is a god originating from the ancient civilisation of Varant, the creator, with an emphasis on light, the sun and illumination.

-The "fire" comes both with the positive aspects of warmth and its essential role in the cultural evolution, as well as with destructive aspects of destruction.
-In the context of justice, the fire is seen as "cleansing" and being "just" in that it burns everyone the same - unless he is *innocent* (in this context, think of the [*Feuerprobe*](https://de.wikipedia.org/wiki/Feuerprobe)).

-In the context of Innos as a god of war, see the sword of Gomez, called *Innos Zorn* ("Wrath" or "Rage" of Innos).
-In religious contexts there is the concept of "gerechter Zorn" (*just wrath*), that is often attributed to saints or god himself.
-It may be *Innos* who is thought to be *angry*, who wants rage; while Beliar is the one who is executing it in form of punishment in accordance with [Innos' will](#the-will-of-the-gods).

-In the Sequel, Innos is specifically linked to the *law* and the *maintenance of order*, while Adanos is linked to *justice*, and called "Waagschale der Menschheit" (scale of mankind), not in the sense of weighing them, but in the sense of keeping mankind in balance between the two forces of light and darkness, order and chaos.

-In order to propagate the cult of fire (whose priests originated from the united priests of the ancient civilisation but split into different cults from there), the priests of fire have started to identify *Innos* with *Ra* in their preachings since a few centuries.
-But it was under the reign of Rhobar I. that this identification was brought to an end and that the two gods finally merged in the public perception.
-Rhobars establishment as a quasi divine ruler and the declaration of his realm as a successor of the first empire, proven by bearing the holy insignia (the Sceptre of Varant), was the final seal of this fusion.

-In course of this, the traditional aspects of *Innos*, of fire, law and war, have become the prevailing attributes in the general understanding of the god, while the aspects of *Ra* have experienced a decline.
-Among scholars who learned the older language, the old name *Ra* is still in use (as in the example of the royal judge in the Comic), but most often used interchangeably with *Innos*.
-A simple solution by which we do not have to explain the speech of the judge in the Comic as any mistake.

-But while the Cult of Myrtana identifies *Innos* with *Ra*, some heretical movements refuse this identification; similar to the gnostics they see *Innos*, as worshipped in the cult of the three gods, as a malevolent lesser god and demiurg in difference to the divine Absolute.

 <style>